+IFRS 16 replaced International Accounting Standard (IAS®) 17.
 The approach of IAS 17 was to distinguish between two types of lease.
 Leases that transfer substantially all the risks and rewards of ownership of an asset were classified as finance leases.
 All other leases were classified as operating leases.
-The lease classification set out in IAS 17 was subjective and there was a clear incentive for the preparers of lessee’s financial statements to ‘argue’ that leases should be classified as operating rather than finance leases in order to enable leased assets and liabilities to be left out of the financial statements.
+The lease classification set out in IAS 17 was subjective and there was a clear incentive for the preparers of lessee’s financial statements to ‘argue’ that leases should be classified as operating leases rather than finance leases in order to enable leased assets and liabilities to be left off the statement of financial position.

 2.1 An ‘identified asset’

-One essential feature of a lease is that there is an ‘identified asset’.
+One essential feature of a lease is that the underlying asset (ie the asset that is the subject of the lease) is ‘identified’.
 This normally takes place through the asset being specified in a contract, or part of a contract.
-For the asset to be ‘identified’ the supplier of the asset must not have the right to substitute the asset for an alternative asset throughout its period of use.
+For the asset to be identified, the supplier of the asset must not have the right to substitute the asset for an alternative asset throughout its period of use.
 The fact that the supplier of the asset has the right or the obligation to substitute the asset when a repair is necessary does not preclude the asset from being an ‘identified asset’.

 Example – identified assets